The Secret to Renting a Car in Europe for More than 2 Weeks for One-Way

 Beautiful Italian roads were fun to drive, but they took lots of time.

-Next, you give them your dates.
+Next, we gave Auto-TT our dates.
 You must give about 21 days notice, and you must rent for more than one day.
 Due to the worldwide car production shortage, you may need to plan for a longer timeline.
 Right now, cars are only being offered for four months from now.
+This timeline has gotten better in the last year.

 Finally, you pick the car you want.
 They have about 15 car choices which include manual transmission, auto transmission, hybrid/gas/diesel, and sizes ranging from small hatchbacks to larger SUVs.